alper/alpernl/content/posts/berlin-inefficiences-12-cents/index.md

 Here in Germany these coins still abound for some mysterious reason.
 Everybody hands them out and their tiny copper presence clutters pants pockets and wallets everywhere.
 Maybe you can buy beer in some remote part of Germany for 3 cents and that's why it is imperative that these coins remain in circulation.
 I honestly don't know.

 These coins should be abolished.
 I am positive that doing so will simplify at least one interaction per day per person in Germany.

+[^1]: Paraphrasing Harry Potter from the Methods of Rationality: “I don't want to rule the universe.
+I just think it could be more sensibly organised.”
+[^2]: Also I need to document this somewhere to get it out of my head.